mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 To complete the physical assembly, insert the HDMI dongle into one of the Pi's USB ports.
 Insert an HDMI cable into the dongle, and connect the other end to the display output of your target computer.

-{{<gallery caption="With a USB-C to USB-A cable, connect the USB-C end to the Pi's USB-C port and the USB-A end to the target computer.">}}
+{{<gallery caption="Connect the display output of the target computer to the HDMI dongle and insert it into the Pi's USB port.">}}
   {{<img src="hdmi-insert.jpg" alt="HDMI input connection to Raspberry Pi" maxWidth="500px">}}
   {{<img src="hdmi-server.jpg" alt="HDMI output connection from target computer" maxWidth="500px">}}
 {{</gallery>}}